jwiedeman/NeuralDojo/market_NN_plus_ultra/task_tracker.md

 * Drafting documentation structure for combined signal coverage, tying sections to upcoming CLI toggles and validation references.
 * Outlining telemetry schema (gradient noise, calibration drift, throughput) that Phase 2 diagnostics and reporting milestones will consume.

+### Active Work Log — 2025-10-22

+* Completed cross-asset alignment implementation, wiring the dataset-build CLI toggle, validation schema, and documentation updates into the release plan.
+* Added regression coverage for the cross-asset view builder and CLI entry point to guarantee deterministic fills and feature naming.
+* Published the cross-asset profiling script and recorded new telemetry fields (fill rate, dropped rows/features) for upcoming benchmarking runs.

 ---

 ### Contributing Guidelines